Epstein files name Trump, Musk and Prince Andrew as Trump says release ‘absolves’ him

 Residents described harsh conditions as temperatures dropped well below freezing.
 One Kyiv resident said she had been without electricity for more than two days and was struggling to cope despite heating being partially restored.

-Zelenskyy said Russia launched around 1,100 drones, more than 890 guided aerial bombs and over 50 missiles at Ukraine over the past week, including ballistic and cruise missiles.
+Zelenskyy said Russia launched around 1,100 drones, more than 890 guided aerial bombs and more than 50 missiles at Ukraine over the past week, including ballistic and cruise missiles.
 He accused Moscow of deliberately timing the attacks to coincide with freezing weather, calling them a targeted assault on civilians.

 Ukraine’s energy ministry said Russian forces carried out further strikes overnight, briefly cutting power to parts of the Dnipropetrovsk and Zaporizhzhia regions.
 Prime Minister Yulia Svyrydenko said energy facilities and critical infrastructure were hit every day this week, with 44 attacks recorded in total.